webqit/webflo/README.md

 + Route *events* - simple route events that fire when messaging and notification events happen.

-  Both on the client - `window` - side and worker side of your application, you can define event listener alongside your *root* route handler.
-The event handlers are called to handle all messaging and notification events that happen.
+  On both client and worker sides of your application, you can define an event listener alongside your *root* route handler.
+The event listener is called to handle all messaging and notification events that happen.

   ```js
   /**